 The process of business digital transformation involves a change in the paradigm of current employment.
 The focus of the companies must be oriented towards a more technological vision, which goes beyond the introduction of new tools.
-Jorge Díaz Limón, data scientist at LafargeHolcim IT EMEA, share with us his thoughts about the future of the industry and the fundamental role that data will have to meet its challenges.
+Jorge Díaz Limón, data scientist at LafargeHolcim EMEA Digital Center, share with us his thoughts about the future of the industry and the fundamental role that data will have to meet its challenges.

 How has Data Science evolved over recent years?